ros2/design/articles/ros2_dds_security.md

 The [DDS-Security specification][dds_security] expands upon the [DDS specification][dds], adding security enhancements by defining a Service Plugin Interface (SPI) architecture, a set of builtin implementations of the SPIs, and the security model enforced by the SPIs.
 Specifically, there are five SPIs defined:

-- **Authentication**: Verify the identity of a given domain participant
+- **Authentication**: Verify the identity of a given domain participant.
-- **Access control**: Enforce restrictions on the DDS-related operations that can be performed by an authenticated domain participant
+- **Access control**: Enforce restrictions on the DDS-related operations that can be performed by an authenticated domain participant.
-- **Cryptographic**: Handle all required encryption, signing, and hashing operations
+- **Cryptographic**: Handle all required encryption, signing, and hashing operations.
-- **Logging**: Provide the ability to audit DDS-Security-related events
+- **Logging**: Provide the ability to audit DDS-Security-related events.
-- **Data tagging**: Provide the ability to add tags to data samples
+- **Data tagging**: Provide the ability to add tags to data samples.

 ROS 2's security features currently utilize only the first three.
 This is due to the fact that neither **Logging** nor **Data Tagging** are required in order to be compliant with the [DDS-Security spec][dds_security] (see section 2.5), and thus not all DDS implementations support them.